Asia: A Christian Perspective

 By Craig Storti

 Most people who go abroad to serve, live or work genuinely want to adapt to the local culture.
 Very few of them do.
-True cultural adjustment and effective cross-cultural interaction is more elusive than you or I might imagine.
-This book shows you how it can be done.
-Written from a secular perspective, this book is a gold mine of information and help. $17 per copy.
-Paperback.
-136 pages.
-(TACC)
+True cultural adjustment and effective cross-cultural interaction is more elusive than might be imagined.
+This book shows how it can be done.

 The Whole World Guide to Culture Learning

 Breaking through the cultural filter that most travelers have is a real challenge specially if one is not adaptive and flexible in understanding the culture he/she is currently immersed.
 Helping one cope with the difficulties in cross-cultural exposure and establishing the way of true learning is the main purpose of this book.

 Using the daily learning cycle and getting a mentor are some of the steps detailed in this book that anyone that plans to travel will have an easy learning approach that is based on the reader's capacity to learn.

 TRAIN International equips individuals and teams to live and work cross-culturally and provides debriefing when they return from the field.
 TRAIN International also offers coaching to churches that are sending and supporting cross-cultural workers.
 Our goal is that workers go prepared, stay effective, and return healthy and prepared for their next phase of ministry.

 By Sherwood G. Lingenfelter

 In this finely crafted book Sherwood Lingenfelter lays solid theoretical foundations for analyzing many of the intercultural misunderstandings that emerge in the everyday lives of those in global ministries.
 By careful analysis of case studies, the author helps us apply these insights to our ministries, and guides us to biblically-based and culturally sensitive responses to the difficult issues raised by cultural differences.
 This is essential reading for all entering intercultural ministry."